GET IN TOUCH

 How Investors Obtain Ownership After a Wyoming Tax Lien

-Once the redemption period ends without repayment, the investor who holds the lien can take steps to gain property ownership.
-This process follows a strict legal procedure under Wyoming Statute Title 39 and must be completed through the county treasurer’s office.
+Once the four-year redemption period has passed without repayment, the investor who holds the lien may begin the process to gain property ownership.
+This process must be completed no later than six years from the original sale date and follows a strict legal procedure under Wyoming Statute Title 39 through the county treasurer's office.
+If no deed application is filed within six years, the county treasurer will eventually issue a tax deed to the county for unredeemed properties.

 Steps for Investors to Obtain Ownership

 • Notify interested parties: Before ownership can be transferred, the certificate holder must send formal notices to the property owner, mortgage lenders, and other parties with legal interests.
-These notices must meet all statutory notice requirements.
+These notices must meet all statutory notice requirements under Wyo.
+Stat. § 39-13-108.

-• Apply for a tax deed: After the notice period, the investor may request that the treasurer issue tax deeds for the unredeemed property.
+• Apply for a tax deed: After the notice period, the investor may request that the treasurer issue a tax deed for the unredeemed property.
 The application includes proof of notice, lien documentation, and all related payment records.

 • Record the deed as public record: Once approved, the treasurer executes the deed, transferring ownership to the investor.
-The new deed is filed with the county clerk, becoming part of the official public land record.
+The new deed is filed with the county clerk and becomes part of the official public land record.

 • Maintain compliance and documentation: Investors must keep accurate records of payments and correspondence.
-Failure to meet procedural deadlines can result in the loss of a claim or delays in obtaining legal ownership.
+Failure to meet procedural deadlines — including the six-year outer limit — can result in the loss of a claim or delays in obtaining legal ownership.

 How to Avoid or Resolve a Wyoming Tax Lien